polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/frontend.md

 Learn how to integrate Substrate Connect in your applications [here](https://paritytech.github.io/substrate-connect/).

 [ _TODO : Add substrate connect note: https://github.com/substrate-developer-hub/substrate-docs/issues/573_ ]. -->

+## Learn more
+- Learn how a transaction is formatted in Susbtrate
+- Launch a front-end app using Substrate's front-end template